 - a.
 The Bank has adopted Standardized approach for computation of capital charge for Credit risk as per RBI guidelines.
 These guidelines envisage different risk weights for different asset classes, which have been duly applied. - b.
-The Bank has taken into consideration external rating done by External Credit Rating Agencies identified by the RBI viz., CRISIL Ltd., CARE, ICRA Ltd., Fitch Ratings (I) Ltd, SMERA and BRICKWORK. - c.
-These agencies rate all fund and non fund based exposures.
+The Bank has recognized the ratings issued by six External Credit Rating Agencies identified by RBI viz., CRISIL Ltd., CARE, ICRA Ltd., India ratings and research pvt ltd, SMERA rating ltd and BRICKWORK to rate the exposures of its clients. - c.
+These agencies rate all fund and non-fund based exposures.
 The ratings awarded by these agencies to the bank's clients are adopted for assigning risk-weights. - d.
-In case of bank's investment in particular issues of Corporate, the issue specific rating of the rating agency is reckoned to assign the risk weight to comparable exposures as per the mapping scale provided by RBI.
+In case of bank's investment in particular issues of Corporate, the issue specific rating of the rating agency is reckoned to assign the risk weight.

 Rs. in crores

 Quantitative Disclosures:

 (b) For exposure amounts after risk mitigation subject to the standardized approach, amount of a bank's outstanding (rated and unrated) in the following three major risk buckets as well as those that are deducted:

-■ Below 100 % risk weight: 195375
+Below 100 % risk weight: 198906

-■ 100 % risk weight: 82784
+■ 100 % risk weight: 76653

-More than 100 % risk weight: 39176
+■ More than 100 % risk weight: 46447

-Amount Deducted-CRM 12223
+Amount Deducted-CRM 13800